The Role of OSHA: Ensuring a Safe Work Environment

 What Is OSHA?

-So, what is OSHA's mission?
+What is OSHA's mission?
 Simply put, this agency aims to ensure that American workers enjoy access to "safe and healthful working conditions" on the job.
-Furthermore, OSHA strives to keep workplaces "free from unlawful retaliation," especially when workers speak up against unsafe or unfair workplace practices.
+Additionally, OSHA strives to keep workplaces "free from unlawful retaliation," especially when workers speak up against unsafe or unfair workplace practices.

 What Does OSHA Do?